 In the old days, a sales playbook may have been nothing more than a fat 3-ring binder with some tabs in it.
 While talking on the phone to a prospective buyer, a salesperson could tuck the receiver under his ear, grab the playbook off the shelf, and flip through the tabbed sections in it to find the play he was looking for.
 Then, as now, the sales playbook was a source of cumulative knowledge from the sales team and guidance from sales management, gathered together into a single resource.
 It spelled out best practices and diagrammed the required steps to lead the prospect through the sales cycle to the desired finish: the sale.

 The sales landscape has transformed drastically since then, and yesterday’s playbook won’t cut it anymore.
 Sales has become more complex than ever.
-In fact, 64.5% of sales reps report that they are experiencing more complex sales processes.
+In fact, a majority (70%) of sales reps report that they are experiencing more complex sales processes.
+This is up from 64.5% last year.
 The buyer’s journey has taken the place of a more rigid sales cycle so that sellers need to be able to react as the process unfolds and provide personalized responses to prospective buyers at a moment’s notice.
 In the age of the modern buyer, they come to the sales interaction better prepared and better informed than ever, with expectations for a fully digitized and seamless experience.

 Like the sales landscape, sales playbooks have evolved and are now a crucial component of sales enablement strategies that serve to make sellers more efficient and effective.
 According to Aberdeen Research, this is why 42% of best-in-class companies use sales playbooks (versus just 14% of laggard firms), resulting in better attainment of quota, higher rates of customer retention, and higher lead conversion rates.